Posted onAuthorMatt ContiComments Off on Enchanted Trolley Tour Comes to the North End

 We need your support to keep us going.
 Please contribute online at the links below or checks can be made out to North End Boston LLC, 343 Commercial St. #508, Boston 02109.
 Become a Patron for as little as $2/month to receive free rewards including neighborhood photo calendars, custom tote bags and special updates from the editor.

-In his fourth neighborhood trolley tour and entering his second term, Mayor Marty Walsh continued the tradition with a stop in the North End on Sunday afternoon.
+In his third neighborhood trolley tour, Mayor Marty Walsh continued the tradition with a stop in the North End on Sunday afternoon.
 Kids of all ages came out to see Santa and the lighting of the Prado tree on the Paul Revere Mall.
-Photos by Matt Conti.
+Joining the Mayor were local elected officials, City Councilor Sal LaMattina, State Senator Read More…

-This event was cancelled due to weather.
-Come see Mayor Walsh’s Enchanted Trolley Tour that will be stopping by the corner of Hanover and Cross Streets at 2 p.m!
-Meet Santa and his holiday helpers while enjoying some light refreshments as the tree is lit.
-Please note, due to the Prado restoration this annual event will Read More…
+All welcome to see Mayor Walsh’s Enchanted Trolley Tour that will be stopping by the Prado (Paul Revere Mall) on Sunday, December 4th at 2:15 p.m.
+Come meet Santa and his holiday helpers while enjoying some light refreshments as The Prado tree is lit.